 - End-use purity specifications (typically 99.9%+ for most applications)

-Proper process design determines capital efficiency.
+In our experience, what determines capital efficiency isn't the electrolyzer technology you choose.
+It's the quality of the process design surrounding it.
 Large-scale hydrogen and chemical projects frequently face cost overruns of 30-50% due to design immaturity, scope creep, and inadequate engineering.

 The total installed capital cost of a water electrolyzer is approximately 2x the uninstalled equipment cost, driven by engineering complexity, site preparation, and construction challenges.